haoen2021/haoen2021.github.io/about.md

 ## Research Interests🤔

-I am trained quite **mathematically** during my undergraduate studies, which leads me to develop a pretty strong fascination with understanding quantum many-body problems arising in chemistry, physics, and materials science, through the lens of modern numerical computational methods or their mathematical foundations.

-Specifically, my current work mainly focuses on a **wide range of topics** related to **quantum physics** and **quantum chemistry**, including but not restricted to:
+I develop a pretty strong fascination with understanding quantum many-body problems arising in chemistry, physics, and materials science, through the lens of modern numerical computational methods or their mathematical foundations.
+Specifically, my current work mainly focuses on a **wide range of topics** related to **quantum physics** and **quantum chemistry**, including but not restricted to (1) electronic structure theory; (2) computational quantum many-body physics; (3) quantum algorithms for scientific computing

-+ Electronic structure theory
-+ Computational quantum many-body physics
-+ Quantum algorithms for scientific computing

 ## Publications and Preprints📚